 - Spleen disease – spleen cells become damaged and contents are released into the bloodstream1.

 - Bone marrow disease – bone marrow cells become damaged and contents are released into the bloodstream1.

 What are the normal ferritin levels?

-The NHS states that normal ferritin ranges that are shown in the first two columns below:
+Normal ferritin ranges (according to the NHS) are shown in the first two columns below:

 |Reference Band||Reference Value8||Optimal Band||Optimal Value|